Building a team that works makes everyone happy

 Stop asking your engineering team/manager to send candidates take-home projects and then forward them to reviewers to review.
 Once your team has set the projects, you only need the candidate's email address, and we'll take care of inviting them to their own GitHub repository.

 Access to historical data

 It is not uncommon for candidates to reapply for positions after some time has passed.
 Reviewly lets you keep track of all candidates previous submissions, as well as the feedback provided by the team.

 Integrate your existing tools

-The Reviewly's Zapier integration (and their 5'000+ integrations), allows you to invite candidates to take-home projects once they reach a certain point in your Applicant Tracking System (ATS).
+The Reviewly's Zapier and Make integrations (and their 6'000+ integrations), allow you to invite candidates to take-home projects once they reach a certain point in your Applicant Tracking System (ATS).

 You can send a message to a Slack channel when someone reviews them.
 Or you can add rejected candidates to a spreadsheet for future reference.
 You can automate so many things!